zhenglin-charlie-li/Practical_training_in_2020/README.md

 # Practical-training-in-2020

-It is a good management system project that I have done the summer of my first year in college.
+It is a goods management system project implemented in C. I have done it during the summer of my first year in college.